Yowks/siret_alexandre_fernandes/README.md

 - `./config.js` file
 To change file name to split, modifiy the line `import_file`.
-Also if you want to limit the number of cores working on the project you can change the `core`line into the number you want or if you want to have the max perfomance replace by `"max"`.
+Also if you want to limit the number of cores working on the project you can change the `instances`line into the number you want or if you want to have the max perfomance replace by `"max"`.

 For instance, you may want to use the maximum number of cores of your computer for the processing, simply put
 ```json